-"A pranzo con gli Ortolani Coraggiosi": Like the previous year, last December, the Sesa Food canteen organised lunch for its employees using agricultural products directly from the kitchen garden run by the children of Ventignano.
+"A pranzo con gli Ortolani Coraggiosi": as in 2017 and 2018, in December 2019, the Sesa Food canteen organised lunch for its employees using agricultural products directly from the kitchen garden run by the children of Ventignano.
 "Ortolani Coraggiosi" is a social agriculture project pursued by the Sinergica Cooperative.
 The project involves 12 autistic children aged between 17 and 25 who, thanks to educators and farm workers, carry out work in the fields that is of great therapeutic and social value.
 On the same day, a charity corner was set up in the company canteen, where the Sinergica Cooperative was able to sell Christmas hampers and products made by the children of the Casa di Ventignano.
 The Sesa Foundation decided to donate 1 euro to the Sinergica Cooperative, withheld from its employees for their lunch during the event, in order to support the Cooperative;